HePeng2016/StructureEmbedding/README.md

      ./StructureEncode Encode  DistanceAdjacencyMatrix.csv   EnergyAdjacencyMatrix.csv    OutputFile   [-config  configFile ]

-  The DistanceAdjacencyMatrix is a csv file which is recorded the distance between fragments.
+  The DistanceAdjacencyMatrix is a csv file which is recorded the distance between atom fragments(AFrag).
 The distance is the interfragment distance relative to van-der-Waals radii (-1.00 is printed if distances are not computed).
   The size of distance adjacency matrix is  (column : K\*N , row : N), N is the number of atom fragments(AFrag), such as amino acid unit and K is the number of conformations for a structure.

                 conformation.1              conformation.2               ...     conformation.K